 “We were able to still generate an incredible amount of fundraising through LME events last year, well ahead of what we projected when the pandemic hit.
 Beyond the marathon, LME, along with other key players in the mass participation industry, worked hard to develop The 2.6 Challenge which both raised awareness for the loss of charitable income with no events, but also provided the opportunity for charities of all sizes to try and recoup some of these losses.”

 Fiona Chilton, Head of Mass Participation Fundraising at Marie Curie, said: “The virtual events hosted by London Marathon Events in 2020 played a vital role in ensuring Marie Curie Nurses were able to keep caring for dying people.
 When most of our fundraising activities had to stop due to the pandemic, these events provided much needed income.
 We were thrilled with the response to The 2.6 Challenge in April.
 Hundreds of supporters came together, took on their own challenge and raised over £200,000.

-The 2021 Virgin Money London Marathon on Sunday 3 October is set to be the world’s biggest marathon with 50,000 in the mass event and 50,000 taking on the 26.2 miles between 00:00 and 23:59:59 BST on the course of their choice anywhere in the world in the virtual event.
+The 2021 Virgin Money London Marathon on Sunday 3 October is set to be the world’s biggest marathon, with 50,000 taking part in the mass event and a further 50,000 taking on the 26.2 miles between 00:00 and 23:59:59 BST on the course of their choice, anywhere in the world, in the virtual event.